 Do you need to revisit a court order?

-To schedule a discussion of your situation and legal options, contact our Somerville law office today.
+To schedule a discussion of your situation and legal options, contact our Bridgewater law office today.

 We represent parents and divorced individuals in modification proceedings: